 - Take in a baseball game at Fenway Park to enjoy a true modern day American experience

-- Get to know the historical significance of the city at one of the many museums and sights
+- Get to know the historical significance of the city at one of the many museums along the Freedom Trail

 - Enjoy some of the local delicacies such as the world-famous Boston cream pie